 We are a thriving Liberal Jewish community with a synagogue just outside Kingston-upon-Thames.
 Our members come from a variety of Jewish backgrounds creating a dynamic, inclusive atmosphere.

 KLS is a vibrant, happy community, actively celebrating Judaism in a progressive context.
 We rely on our members’ energy and efforts to run the day-to-day life of the synagogue and to sit on our elected council and committees.
 As a community we are dedicated to meeting the spiritual, cultural, educational and social needs of our members.

-Kingston Liberal Synagogue uses three “rescued” Czech Torah Scrolls.
+We are immensely proud to be the custodians of three “rescued” Czech Torah Scrolls.
 These scrolls were part of a collection of ritual objects intended for confiscation by the Nazis from the destroyed Jewish communities of Bohemia, Moravia and Slovakia.
 After the defeat of the Nazis the scrolls were stored in an old synagogue in Prague.
 Eventually their existence became known; the Memorial Scrolls Trust was formed to purchase them and bring them to Westminster Synagogue in 1964.
 More information on Czech scrolls.

 KLS has scrolls from Blatna, Rychnov and Tabor, towns now within the Czech Republic.
 The scrolls are a precious heritage; by using them we honour the memory of their vanished communities.

 Our Ner Tamid was a gift from a founder member, in memory of her parents who perished in the Holocaust.
-It was commissioned from a well-known Israeli artist and sculptor, and features a design of petals symbolically encircled with barbed wire.
+It was commissioned from a well-known Israeli artist and sculptor, Frank Meisler, and features a design of petals symbolically encircled with barbed wire.